chrisbw3/gulp/README.md

 For all SQL queries, refer to ["gulp.sql" in the Assets folder](https://github.com/chrisbw3/gulp/tree/d5c409b881a776555d7124ae715693722ccf5d77/Assets).

 ## Launching the Web Application
-Using streamlit and other Python libraries, an easy to use web app was create with the purpose of giving quick recommendations to those looking for their next favorite beer.
+Gulp was conceptualized at a crossroads between beginning my initial journey in data analytics and trying to implement an easy way for anyone to find good beer.
+Using streamlit and other Python libraries, an easy to use web app was created with the purpose of giving quick recommendations to those looking for their next favorite beer.